asdyxcyxc/FULLSHADE.github.io/_posts/2020-04-20-Windows-10-kaslr-infoleak.md

 ---
 layout: single
-title: Leaking Kernel Addresses on Windows 10 1607 with Win32k.sys - undocumented structures to bypass KASLR
+title: Leaking Kernel Addresses on Windows 10 1607, 1703, and 1809 with Win32k.sys - undocumented structures to bypass KASLR
 ---

+### Windows 10 1607 kernel information leakage

 The year is 2020, but let's take a quick journey back to 2016 when Microsoft released the `Creators Update` aka, Windows 1607.
 This post covers a few different techniques to leak kernel addresses on a Windows 10 (Redstone 1) system using C++ & win32k.sys.
 This post is also the complement to the Github repository which holds a few information leakage POCs for a few public bugs that I will be covering here.